avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 - You need to select **CloudWatch** service for billing alarms
 - You get 10 free alarms as part of your basic account
 - **SNS** - *Simple Notification Service* - Basic Email Alert
+- Volume discounts are available, which means, The more you use, the cheaper the service gets

+### Free Services

+Free Services include the following:

+- Amazon VPC
+- Elastic Beanstalk *(not the resources)*
+- CloudFormation *(not the resources)*
+- IAM - Identity & Access Management
+- AutoScaling *(not the resources)*
+- OpsWorks
+- Consolidated Billing